Use a Sliced Sprite to make a UI image

-We click and drag the four split lines at the left/right/upper/lower side respectively and cut the image into a 9-slicing.
+We click and drag the four split lines at the top, bottom, and sides respectively and cut the image into a 9-slicing.
 The nine areas will apply different zooming in/out strategies when the Sprite size changes, which is as illustrated below:

 And the following picture illustrates the state of zooming in/out in different areas (the picture comes from Yannick Loriot's Blog):

-After cutting, don't forget to click the green check mark on the upper right corner of Sprite Editor to save modifications to the resource.
+After cutting, don't forget to click the green check mark on the upper right corner of Sprite Editor to save modifications to the asset.

 Set the Sprite component to use Sliced mode

-After you have prepared the 9-sliced resources, you can modify the draw mode of the Sprite and modify the
+After you have prepared the 9-sliced asset, you can modify the draw mode of the Sprite and modify the

 size to make a UI element that can specify any size.

-- First, select the Sprite node in the Scene / Node Tree, set the
+- First, select the Sprite node in the Scene/Hierarchy, set the

 Typeproperty of the Sprite as